I often describe diabetes as our Zen. It keeps us in the present. You can’t live in the past, and you can’t plan too far into the future all the time.

 I still perfect my art to think like a pancreas and predict blood sugar while balancing a tight rope, juggling fire balls as I whip up the perfect soufflé.

 Armed with information, some days I still feel like I need a magic 8 ball when the school nurses ask me how they should bolus at the next blood sugar check.
 As awesome as they are, even the three of us cannot crack the code sometimes.
-No two diabetics are alike, and for the same diabetic, no two days are alike!
+No two people with diabetes are alike, and for a person with diabetes, no two days are alike!

 Alternative Medicine and Diabetes – Nice Idea, But…